EasternFront:

 forth greater use of armored trains.

-A train can carry an enormous load of weapons
+A train can carry an enormous load of

-and manpower.
-The typical armored train had
+weapons and manpower.
+The typical armored

-an armored locomotive, and up to six cars
+train had an armored locomotive, and up

-fitted out as weapons platforms.
-These had
+to six cars fitted out as weapons platforms.

-A single train could easily bring a battalion’s
+machine guns.
+A single train could easily

 worth of firepower to bear on its target.

-A typical Bolshevik early armored train with
+A typical Bolshevik early armored train

 Russia did not have an advanced automotive